 - At Thomson House school we believe that the safety, happiness and wellbeing of all our pupils is paramount.
-All members of staff take this aspect of school life very seriously. - You can be confident that in particular your child's Class Teacher, the Assistant Teachers and the SENDCo are available to provide support to match your child's needs. - You should also feel free to contact your child's Class Teacher if you have any concerns. - We have a programme of well-being which includes assemblies, circle times and PSHE lessons in which all children will participate. - Zones of Regulation is a school wide initiative aimed to help children regulate their emotions. - Our learning mentor and qualified ELSA (Monica Dimitroff) will see children who require emotional support at certain points in their lives.
+All members of staff take this aspect of school life very seriously. - You can be confident that in particular your child's Class Teacher, the Assistant Teachers and the SENDCo are available to provide support to match your child's needs. - You should also feel free to contact your child's Class Teacher if you have any concerns - We have a programme of well-being which includes assemblies, circle times and PSHE lessons in which all children will participate. - Pupils are supported to develop their own emotional literacy through PSHE sessions that follow the PATHS Programme which is designed to facilitate the development of self-control, emotional awareness and interpersonal problem-solving skills. - This is used alongside language, visual supports and strategies from the Zones of Regulation scheme, a curriculum designed to support the development of emotional regulation skills.
+While designed for and introduced to all pupils, the Zones of Regulation are particularly helpful in supporting neurodiverse pupils to develop these skills. - Our learning mentor and qualified ELSA (Emotional Literacy Support Assistant), Monica Dimitroff, will see children who require emotional support at certain points in their lives.
+The SENDCo and the Designated Safeguarding Lead collaborate on identifying which pupils need this input, through discussions with families and other school staff.